-Αυtυ mn term 2023

-Component one: Understanding music

-Western Classical Tradition: 1650-1910.
-We will study a range of music from the genre, learning key words and musical terminology.
-Pupils will also analyse a set work.
-Set work: Haydn Symphony No. 101 in D major 'The Clock' Movement 2.

-Component two: Performance

-Pupils will continue lessons on their chosen instrument/voice.
-Pupils will perform at the Year 10 performance in October.
-If completing performance by production, pupils will begin to learn detailed technological skills using Logic Pro X and audio recording techniques.

-Component three: Composition

-A series of individual and group projects will be undertaken exploring different styles and ways of composing.

-Component one: Understanding music

-Popular Music.
-Pupils will study a range of music from the genre, learning key words and musical terminology.
-You will also analyse a set work.

-Set works: 3 tracks by The Beatles 'With a Little Help from my Friends', 'Within You, Without You', 'Lucy in the Sky with Diamonds'.

-Component two: Performance

-You will continue lessons on your chosen instrument/voice.
-If completing a performance by production you will start work on your ensemble production piece.

-Component three: Composition

-You will begin your first composition, a free composition based on a topic of your choice.

-Component one: Listening and appraising

-Traditional Music.
-We will study a range of music from the genre, learning key words and musical terminology.

-Component two: Performance

-Pupils will continue lessons on their chosen instrument/voice.
-If completing performance by production pupils will continue to work on your ensemble production piece.

-Component three: Composition

-Pupils will continue work on their first composition, a free composition based on a topic of their choice.
+Autumar Autumn term 2025 Component one: Understanding music Western Classical Tradition: 1650-1910.
+Pupils will study a range of music from the genre, learning key words, musical terminology, and applying active listening skills to identify stylistic application of elements within music of this genre.
+Popular Music: Pupils will study a range of music from the genre, learning key words, musical terminology, and applying active listening skills to identify stylistic application of elements within music of this genre.
+Popular Music: Pupils will study a range of music from the genre, learning key words, musical terminology, and applying active listening skills to identify stylistic application of elements within music of this genre.
+Component two: Performance Lessons will continue on the chosen instrument/voice.
+If completing performance via production, pupils will begin to learn about more detailed technological skills using relevant software and audio recording techniques.
+Component three: Composition A series of individual and group projects will be undertaken, exploring different styles and ways of approaching the process of composition.
+Spring term 2026 Component one: Understanding music Traditional Music: Pupils will study a range of music from the genre, learning key words and musical terminology, and applying active listening skills to identify stylistic application of elements within music of this genre.
+Component two: Performance Lessons will continue on the chosen instrument/voice.
+If completing a performance by production, pupils will start work on their ensemble production piece.
+Component three: Composition Work will begin on the first composition proper; a free composition, based around a student's own musical interests.
+Summer term 2026 Interests.Component one: Listening and appraisingSet Works: Pupils will study the two set works associatedwith chosen AoS.Component two: PerformanceLessons will continue on the chosen instrument/voice.
+Ifcompleting a performance by production, pupils willcontinue work on their ensemble production piece.Component three: CompositionPupils will continue to work on their firstcomposition.

 There are two lessons per week.
-One lesson each week will focus on component one, the listening paper and one lesson will focus on component three, composition.
+One lesson each week will focus on the listening paper (component 1); the other on composition (component 3).